roboscienceorg/book/source/Motion/Motion_Problems.rst

 Problems
 --------

 #.
-Write a Python function to compute wheel angles in the Ackerman system.
+Write a Python function to compute wheel angles in the Ackerman system
+   given the desired vehicle turn angle and frame parameters.
-   The function should have arguments (theta, l1, l2).
-The function should return .
+   This the function should have arguments `(theta, l1, l2)` and function should return the two wheel angles `(theta_l, theta_r)`.

 #.
 What are the motion equations for the Ackerman drive?
 [Meaning forward
    and angular velocity as a function of wheel speed.]
 Assume wheel radius